-BUS 315 BUSINESS LAW (3 CREDITS)
+BUS 315 Business Law (3 Credits)

-This course will provide a broad overview of law that affects business transactions and issues, including an overview of the legal system, torts, contracts, business organizations, employment law, and property.
+This course will provide a broad overview of law that affects business transactions and issues, including an overview of the legal system, torts, contracts, business organizations, employment

-BUS 318 BUSINESS COMMUNICATION (3 CREDITS)
+BUS 318 Business Communication (3 Credits)

 This course develops a comprehensive knowledge of the communication skills needed for success in today's business environment.
 Audience analysis, message development and delivery, and communication in diverse teams are included, as well as various forms of technological communication in business.